 The First Glider is one of many activities you can do in the Swiss Alps.
 It runs between May and November, if you’re looking for one of the best adrenaline junkie holidays in Europe, be sure to head there then.

 Prebook now: Grindelwald First Mountain Adventure

 Zip-lining in the Cetina Canyon, Croatia

-Experienced by Greta from Gretas Travels
+Experienced by Greta from Greta’s Travels

 If you’re looking for the best adventurous activities in Europe, then you should add zip-lining in the Cetina Canyon in Croatia to your bucket list.
-Located close to the town of Omis, a short drive away from the famous Split, the Cetina Canyon is the perfect destination for adrenaline junkies.
+Located close to the town of Omis, a short drive away from the famous Split, the Cetina Canyon is the perfect destination for adrenaline holidays.

-It starts off with a short hike, during which you can admire the beautiful canyon views, and you will then do 8 wires, gradually making your way down the canyon.
+It starts with a short hike, during which you can admire the beautiful canyon views, and you will then do 8 wires, gradually making your way down the canyon.
 The first and longest wire is 700m and is 150m above ground level.